-2. After an analysis of each job is completed, a company may decide a bonus should be issued to those who are determined to be eligible.
-This eligibility could be determinate on the supervisor’s most recent performance evaluation and the length of time the employee has been employed with the company.
+After an analysis of each job is completed, a company may decide a bonus should be issued to those who are determined to be eligible.
+This eligibility could be determined by the supervisor’s most recent performance evaluation and the length of time the employee has been employed with the company.
 The percentage amount of the bonus should be the same for all eligible employees.

-A set bonus schedule such as this would motivate supervisors and employees to participate willingly and gladly to a job analysis.
+A set bonus schedule such as this would motivate supervisors and employees to participate willingly and gladly in a job analysis.
 They would perhaps view it as an opportunity, rather than a threat.

 Along with a bonus schedule, an incentive system could be set up so that those who are overlooked by the bonus would be motivated as well.
 Basically, the system could give the non-bonus workers “hope.”
 They could learn why they did not receive a bonus and what they could do in the future to improve the performance of their position.

 To get an accurate analysis of a position, employees may need to keep a journal of their activities for several days in order to observe how they spend their time at work.
 The job analysis should also be approved by each supervisor.

 - A position summary of their overall responsibilities or chief purpose